suesCL/Neighborhood-Map/README.md

 more information about each city.

 ## Skills learned
-* Use third party liberies and APIs
+* Use third party libraries and APIs
 * Asynchronous programming
 * Use of frameworks, such as Knockout.js and Ajax